Borrowing from fintech lenders

 How much will it cost?

-If you miss a payment, even by one day, this cost could increase dramatically.
-You could be charged penalty interest rates and additional fees.
+If you miss a payment, even by one day, the total payback and APR could increase dramatically through the application of penalty interest rates and additional fees.

 How does the term impact the total cost?